euburndraft/euburndraft.github.io/_includes/apropos.md

 radiative transfer in open landscape scale vegetation fire.
 The end objective is to help improving fire monitoring Earth Observation (EO) products.

 ![botswana-1](/img/fronts/geoRef_colorComposite_20032810910_T.png){: class="img-50perc-left"} ![botswana-2](/img/fronts/geoRef_MIR_20032810910_T.png){: class="img-50perc-left"}
 *Example of a fire observed by [MODIS Terra](https://terra.nasa.gov/about/terra-instruments/modis) over Botswana on the 8th of Oct 2003.
 Images show the true color composite image derived form MODIS RGB bands and the Middle Infra Red (MIR) band (3.9 mu).
+The green crosses on the later image show the fire hot spot detected by MODIS fire product.
 Also reported on the image are fire activity information estimated from EO products: plume height derived from PRM (Plume Rise Model), Fire Radiative Power (FRP), and Active Fire Aera (AFarea).
 See Paugam et al. 2015 for more info on these products.*

 3DfireLab builds on an initial system designed by Ronan Paugam during a previous European Space Agency project (run at Kings College London with Prof Martin Wooster), and the coupling of models of fire spread, atmospherics dynamics and radiative transfer